FamilySearch/pewpew/README.md

 Pewpew is an HTTP load test tool designed for ease of use and high performance.
 See the [guide](https://fs-eng.github.io/pewpew) for details on its use.

 ## Changelog
+### v0.4.7
+Bugfix:
+- Fixed memory leak introduced in v0.4.6.
+- Fixed error where order of operations were not being executed correctly--introduced in v0.4.6.
+- Fixed off-by-one bug for loggers killing a test.
+- Fixed bug where loggers would not log to stdout or stderr.

 ### v0.4.6
 Bugfix:
-- Fixed issue where `auto_return`s were getting blocked waiting for provides to finish.
+- Fixed bug where `auto_return`s were getting blocked waiting for provides to finish.

 Changes:
 - Add `max_parallel_requests` endpoint parameter.